bixb922/umidiparser/README.md

 Even so, since play uses the sleep_us function, sometimes you may get the event a bit later than the correct time.

-For Micropython, *time.sleep_us()^ is used.
-For CPython *time.sleep()* is used.
+For Micropython, *time.sleep_us()* is used.
+For CircuitPython and CPython *time.sleep()* is used.

-#### MidiFile play method parameters
+There is also a asyncio version of MidiFile.play() available:

-###### track_number=None
+	async for event in MidiFile("example.mid").play():

-If track_number=None, and the MIDI file is format 0 or 1, play the complete file.
-Merge all tracks.
+		... process the event ...

-If a track number is specified, then that track number is played.
-This is intended for use with format type 2 files, to play a certain track.
-Format 2 Midi files are not very common.
+This will work exactly like the normal for, except it will pause for the next event with *await asyncio.sleep()* for CPython or *asyncio.sleep_ms()* for MicroPython an CircuitPython.

 ### length_us